CancerVaccine/cancervaccine.github.io/_tribute-funds/monica-walters.md

 The photo above is of mum on her 60th birthday opening up a surprise day out, from Natalie, at a racetrack where she sped around in racing cars, including an Aston Martin, which she loved.
 Mum loved adventures and got much braver in later life.
 {: .present-before-paste}

-&nbsp;
 {: .present-before-paste}

 #### Messages from the Donors

 * Many of Amanda’s friends and family have generously donated in memory of Monica in the last 3 months.
 Various fundraising events are planned for the coming year - including a Llama Trek and a parachute jump.
 * **Paul Hoskins -**Monica’s nephew - successfully completed the Greenwich Santa run in December in memory of Monica.
 * **Jo & Jen -**completed the Brighton Half Marathon on a very sunny Sunday, 17th February.
-They have raised over &pound;500 so far.
+They have raised over £500 so far.
 * **Amy -**is running the Fleet half Marathon in March.
 * **David -**is running the Bupa london 10k run in May.
-* **Amanda -**completed her adventure of sailing across the Atlantic with 6 other girls and has raised over &pound;1000 for this Tribute fund for CVI.
+* **Amanda -**completed her adventure of sailing across the Atlantic with 6 other girls and has raised over £1000 for this Tribute fund for CVI.
 Details of their voyage will be in the Spring Newsletter.